 Personally, I always catch myself reminiscing about his newborn baby smell and breath.
 Those times when he used to fit in one arm.
 His funny babble when he was only 6 months old.
 When “NO!” wasn’t in his vocabulary yet.

 So hold on to the long cuddles, read that long book, crawl when you’re playing cat and dog.
-Your laundry that needs folding can wait.
+The clothes that needs folding can wait.

 As challenging as motherhood is, it’s comforting to know that we can rest in His grace and strength, be sure of His provision of wisdom, that He fills our needs, and that He is the perfect parent we can always turn to.